 Are Rates for Home Equity Loans and Second Mortgages Higher Than First Mortgages?

+Generally, 2nd mortgage loan rates are higher.
+The mortgage lender is taking a bigger risk with a second mortgage loan.
 If you qualify for the second mortgage, the lender puts a new lien on the home.
 The second lien holder gets paid second in the event of a foreclosure.
 So, the rates for second mortgages reflect that higher risk.
+Still, rates for second mortgages are generally much lower than for personal loans or credit cards.

 When Is a Second Mortgage a Good Idea?

 Taking out a second mortgage may be right for you if you have a big expense but already have a low rate on your first mortgage.
 Most mortgage experts only recommend refinancing a first mortgage if you can save at least .5% on your rate.
+Getting a home equity loan or HELOC also can be a great move if you want money for something that has a solid return.
+Examples are a home improvement, a college education, or buying an investment property.

 Second mortgages also can be used to pay off high-interest credit card debt, but beware of running up those credit cards again!